Scheduler Overview#

 applicable.

-Calculating Feasibility and Rewards¶
+Calculating Feasibility and Rewards#

 The calculation of feasibility or reward is entirely dependant on how

-these methods are implemented in the Survey
+these methods are implemented in the Survey class, and this can vary

-depending on the intended use of the Survey
+depending on the intended use of the Survey.

 A ScriptedSurvey or one derived from this class may just have a single constant reward value, but determine feasibility depending on whether any of its list of desired observations (which contain possible time windows) overlap the current time.

-do contain a list of
+Most Surveys do contain a list of

 BasisFunctions

-which combine to calculate the overall reward for that Survey
+which combine to calculate the overall reward for that Survey under

 the current conditions.
-If so, each BasisFunction
+If so, each BasisFunction will also have

-an associated weight; the total reward for the Survey
+an associated weight; the total reward for the Survey is

-simply the weighted sum of the BasisFunction
+simply the weighted sum of the BasisFunction values.
+These Surveys will

 generally also have their own